Skoricius/f3ast/README.md

 ## TO DO
 * progressive slicing
 * parallelizing the solver
-* check the possible issue with slicing of the last and first node not being connected
+* check the possible issue with slicing of the last and first node being connected when they are not supposed to